gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 for your organization.
 For example, as an engineer you know what is possible and what not, so you can turn down "impossible" requirements immediately instead of wasting days or weeks only to come to the same conclusion.
-Vice versa, as an engineer you know what is technologically feasible thus you can contribute to breakthrough ideas nobody else is able to.
+Vice versa, as an engineer you know what is technologically feasible thus you can contribute breakthrough ideas nobody else is able to.

 ## Learn to write good tests

-In modern software engineering automatic testing is now common practice like version control or continuous integration.
+In modern software engineering automatic testing is now common practice.
 Unfortunately, just writing tests for the sake of testing is not enough.
-Writing good tests is a delicate endeavour and more often than not, typical test suites turn out to be flaky, brittle and unmaintainable.
+Writing good tests is a delicate venture and more often than not, typical test suites turn out to be flaky, brittle and unmaintainable.
 In these situations, code changes break many tests which leads to high maintenance effort.
 As a final resolution, teams do not refactor anymore or just abandon tests completely!
 In contrast, good tests should enable and encourage refactoring.
 We know already that refactoring is inevitable in order to control complexity and to prevent a big ball of mud.

 Brittle tests are caused by coupling the tests with the _system under test_ (SUT).
 This violates the main principles of good software design: _information